-Transfers of assets between the Plan, the Cinergy Corp.
-Union Employees 401(k) Plan, and the Cinergy Corp.
-Union Employee s Savings Incentive Plan occur as a result of a change in employee status between the union classification and the exempt and non-exempt classification.
-Such transfers are reflected as interplan transfers in the statement of changes in net assets available for benefits.
+Transfers of assets between the Plan and the Cinergy Corp.
+Non-Union Employees 401(k) Plan and Cinergy Corp.
+Union Employees 401(k) Plan occur as a result of changes in employee status between the union classification and the exempt and non-exempt classifications.
+Such transfers are reflected as interplan transfers on the statement of changes in net assets available for benefits.